Chronology of the ancient Near East: King lists

 Covers rulers of Mesopotamia from a time "before the flood" to the fall of the Isin Dynasty, depending on the version.
 Its use for pre-Akkadian rulers is limited to none.
 It continues to have value for the Akkadian period and later.
 The Sumerian King List omits any mention of Lagash, even though it was clearly a major power during the period covered by the list.
-The Royal Chronicle of Lagash appears to be an attempt to remedy that omission, listing the kings of Lagash in the form of a chronicle though some scholars believe the Lagash chronicle to be either a parody of the Sumerian King List or a complete fabrication.
+The Royal Chronicle of Lagash, a chronicle listing Lagash's kings, seems intended to fill that gap, although some scholars consider it a parody of the Sumerian King List or outright fiction.